shabeer-syed/acesinehrs/_pages/research-aces-ipv.md

 Link to publication: [https://doi.org/10.1016/S2468-2667(23)00119-6](https://doi.org/10.1016/S2468-2667(23)00119-6)

 ## Introduction:

-Intimate Partner Violence (IPV) poses a significant risk to the health and well-being of families, particularly during the critical period of the first 1000 days after a child's birth.
-In the United Kingdom, parents and children routinely attend health care appointments for antenatal, maternity, and childhood vaccinations, providing an opportunity to identify and address IPV through a comprehensive think-family approach.
-This study aimed to evaluate the association between family adversities, parental health problems, and IPV during the first 1000 days to inform early identification and prioritize family-child interventions.
+Intimate partner violence (IPV) is a deeply concerning issue that affects millions of women worldwide.
+One in three women experiences IPV, translating to over 800 million women globally.
+These women endure a harrowing reality where they feel trapped, restricted, and fear losing their children.

+The World Health Organization (WHO) defines IPV as any behavior causing physical, psychological, or sexual harm within intimate relationships.
+IPV is often linked to other family adversities and can lead to various mental and physical health problems, increased health and social care needs, and even premature death.
+Despite the increased healthcare needs of affected families, IPV is often overlooked in general practice, missing an opportunity to support vulnerable families.

 ## Methods:

-The researchers conducted a population-based birth cohort study using linked electronic health records (EHRs) of children, mothers, and potential fathers.
-The cohort included mother-child pairs and mother-father-child triads.
-Data from various sources, such as the Clinical Practice Research Datalink GOLD, Hospital Episodes Statistics, and the Index of Multiple Deprivation, were utilized.
-The study included families with births between April 1, 2008, and Jan 30, 2019, with a minimum of 1-year follow-up after birth.
+The researchers used a population-based birth cohort of mothers and children, linked to electronic health records (EHRs), to evaluate IPV and family adversities during the first 1000 days of a child's life.
+They examined associations between different adversities and IPV and assessed the prevalence of parental physical and mental health problems among families with and without IPV.

 ## Results:

-The cohort comprised 129,948 children and parents from 106,442 families.
-The prevalence of recorded IPV during the first 1000 days was found to be 2.1%.
-Additionally, 41.2% of families had experienced various family adversities during the same period.
-Maternal records captured most of the IPV and family adversities.
-The study revealed a strong association between family adversities and IPV, with an increased probability of IPV in families facing multiple adversities.
+Two in five children and parents had recorded family adversities, while 2.1% had recorded IPV during the study period.

-Moreover, families affected by IPV demonstrated a higher risk of parental physical and mental health problems, including chronic pain and depression.
-The likelihood of IPV increased with the number of different family adversities recorded and with each additional family member facing adversities.
+The probability of IPV increased with the number of different family adversities, with the highest probability observed in families experiencing three or more adversities.
+Families with IPV had increased risks of parental physical and mental health problems compared to families without IPV.

+## Discussion:
+The study highlights the co-occurrence of IPV with other adverse childhood experiences and emphasizes the importance of early identification and support for vulnerable families.
+Healthcare professionals should be trained to ask about IPV and family adversities during clinical encounters and respond appropriately to ensure the safety and well-being of affected families.
+Integrated think-family functions in electronic health record systems and adequate resources for health and social care professionals are essential for effective intervention and support.

+## Limitations:
+The low prevalence of recorded IPV may underestimate the actual extent of the problem.
+Some parents may not disclose IPV, leading to underreporting in the electronic health records.
+Associations between adversities, health problems, and IPV might reflect surveillance bias rather than differences in the underlying risk of IPV.
+The study excluded same-sex couples, limiting the generalizability of findings to these families.

-## Conclusion:
+## Relevant Implications:

-This large UK birth cohort study sheds light on the crucial link between family adversities, parental health problems, and IPV during the first 1000 days of a child's life.
-The findings underscore the importance of adopting a think-family approach in healthcare settings to identify and address potential IPV cases.
-Healthcare professionals, particularly in primary and secondary care, should be trained to safely inquire about IPV when families present with adversities or associated health problems.
-Integrated think-family functions in electronic health record systems can aid clinicians in recognizing adversities across household records.
-To provide effective support, there is a need for sufficient trained professionals to respond to family adversities and IPV.

-The study's insights can significantly impact UK policy and inform guidelines for prioritizing family-centered interventions and improving the health and development of parents and children during this critical period.
-By implementing caring and supportive responses to IPV disclosures, timely and accessible support services can be offered to families in need.
+Overall, the study provides valuable insights into the prevalence and associations of IPV and family adversities, offering important implications for early identification and support of affected families through healthcare settings.
+It emphasizes the need for a comprehensive and integrated approach to address the complex issue of intimate partner violence.

+* Healthcare professionals in primary and secondary care settings should be vigilant in asking about IPV when families present with indicators of family adversity or associated health problems.
+*  A "think-family" approach is essential, involving a comprehensive review of both parents' and children's electronic health records to inform clinical responses to IPV effectively.
+*  Healthcare providers should implement integrated think-family functions in electronic health record systems, allowing clinicians to search for adversity across household records securely.
+*  National policies should prioritise family-centered interventions to support families experiencing adversity, offering emotional support, risk assessment, safety planning, and appropriate referrals to specialists and long-term support.
+*  Adequate training and resources for health and social care professionals are necessary to respond effectively to family adversities and IPV disclosures.